Sponsor Licence Applications – Everything you need to know

-If UKVI believe that a company is breaching its sponsor licence duties and pose a threat to immigration control, UKVI may suspend, downgrade or revoke the company’s sponsor licence.
+If UKVI believe that a company is breaching its duties and pose a threat to immigration control, UKVI may suspend, downgrade or revoke the company’s sponsor licence.

 The company must keep records of all workers that they sponsor, including up-to-date contact details and a copy of their Biometric Residence Permits (‘BRP’) and any other relevant identity documents.

-UKVI will continually monitor the company’s ability and willingness in complying with the sponsor licence duties as required.
+UKVI will continually monitor the company’s ability and willingness in complying with the duties as required.